Want to listen instead of read? Tune in to this article overview:

 Wondering how long alcohol stays in your system?
 It depends on how much alcohol you’ve had to drink and whether it’s your urine, hair, blood, saliva, or breast milk being tested.
 Read to find out how long it takes to sober up and when you’re in the clear.

 “How long does alcohol stay in your system?” and “How long does alcohol stay in your blood?” are two commonly asked questions regarding alcohol in the body, and they’re asked for several reasons.
-Perhaps you’re getting alcohol testing for a job or you’ll be enrolling in a alcohol detox program.
+Perhaps you’re getting alcohol testing for a job, or you’ll be enrolling in an alcohol detox program.
 The answers to these questions are dependent on a variety of factors, including the amount of alcohol and the number of drinks consumed.
 Alcohol also stays in different parts of the body for different amounts of time.
 These factors determine how long it takes for a person to reach a state of sobriety.

 Article at a Glance: